Italian bonds hit hard by political risk over new government

 “The key constraint is going to be the market, which will react to how confrontational the government will be with the EU,” Mr Mai said.
 “There could be some volatility but as reality hits their promises will have to be reined in.”

-The 10-year bond yield rose 20 basis points to 2.42 per cent, taking its total rise in the past two weeks to 64bp.
-The premium over equivalent German debt - a widely watched indicator of eurozone political stress - hit 189bp, its highest level since last June.
+The 10-year bond yield rose 20 basis points to 2.42 per cent, taking its total rise in the past two weeks to 64 basis points.
+The premium over equivalent German debt – a widely watched indicator of euro-zone political stress – hit 189 basis points, its highest level since last June.

 Rating agency Fitch warned on Monday that the populist coalition posed a risk to Italy’s credit profile.